brandc/httpc/README.md

 # httpc
 High performance http server, written to handle over 10K clients at a time.
 This is a compliant HTTP/1.0 server.
-It supports basic caching by date.
+It supports basic caching by date and file size.
 Only the GET verb has been implemented.

 # Usage